ANTHROPOLOGY

 ART 205.01

 Your ability to derive meaning from what you see is essential in a world suffused with composed objects.
 To see is to observe, decode, recognize, dissect, identify, experience, and understand.
 This course serves as a broad introduction to visual literacy, guiding the student through the process of how visual communication works, from the mechanics of sensation and perception to the complex interaction of symbols, subject matter, and context.
 Art projects, discussions, papers, and journal entries incorporate readings, research and writing components that integrate critical thinking while encouraging the development of visual intelligence.
 No prerequisites required.
-This class satisfies the core curriculum art requirement and is also required for the art major.
+This class satisfies the core curriculum art requirement.
+This class is asynchronous, and can be completed anytime between June 2 – July 15th.
+All material will be posted and available by the first day of each week.
+Four group online meetings are required with multiple options for attending.

 Patterson